 Interest Rate: The interest rate for Direct PLUS Loans is first disbursed on or after July 1,2013 through June 30, 2014 , the interest rate is 6.41% with an interest rate cap of 10.50%.
-A federal loan fee of 4.204% will be deducted from the loan proceeds.
+Loans carry an origination fee of up to 4.288% that may be deducted from the loan disbursement.

 - The student completes the Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.gov/ if one has not been submitted for the current year.